TechNickAI/AICodeBot/README.md

-  configure  Create or update the config file debug      Run a command and debug the output. fun-fact   Get a fun fact about programming and artificial intelligence. review     Do a code review, with [un]staged changes, or a spe
+  configure  Create or update the config file debug      Run a command and debug the output. fun-fact   Get a fun fact about programming and artificial intelligence. review     Do a code review, with [un]staged changes, or a specifc commit.
 ```

 ### Open AI key setup

 The first time you run it, you'll be prompted to enter your OpenAI API Key, which is required, as we use OpenAI's large language models for the AI.
 You can get one for free by visiting your [API key settings page](https://platform.openai.com/account/api-keys).

 Note: You will be billed by OpenAI based on how much you use it.
 Typical developers will use less than $10/month - which if you are a professional developer you'll likely more than make up for with saved time and higher quality work.
 See [OpenAI's pricing page](https://openai.com/pricing/) for more details.
+Also, see the note about increasing your token size and using better language models below.

 ## Integration with GitHub Actions

 How about automated code reviews on every commit?
 You can have AICodeBot run as a GitHub action on your repository.
-See [The AICodeBot GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review)
+See [The AICodeBot GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review).
+It will look at every commit and pull request, and then either:

+* ✅ Pass
+* 🗒️ Comments - pass the action, but leave a comment with minor issues, suggestions, or improvements.
+* ❌ Fail the action - if a serious issue is found, it will leave a comment and let you know about something that should be addressed.

 ## Roadmap of Upcoming Features ️